rusini/manool/specification/standard-library/basic-data-types.md

   ******************************************************************************
     Clone[x] => just-x:Integer, DeepClone[x] => just-x:Integer

-  --- evaluates to the argument itself
+  -- evaluate to the argument itself

 ### Exceptions #################################################################
 * `Overflow` --- no object of type `Integer` can represent the mathematical result of the operation (e.g., when calculating the product of 2147483648 by